technbrick/AERIS_OLLAMA_TERMINAL_VERSION/README.md

 4. Pull the ollama models.
 Once you have ollama installed, you should be able to type in this command: ollama pull qwen2.5:1.5b and ollama pull qwen3:1.7b
     The models are only 1 giga each.
 Should run on cpu quite fast.

+5. Create your telegram_bot token and find your chat id Watch this video for instructions in how to get your telegram_bot token and chat id: https://www.youtube.com/watch?v=l5YDtSLGhqk

-5. Voila, run the model
+7. Voila, run the agent